ecstaticsites/docs/pages/creating.md

-# Creating a New Site
+# 1 - Creating a Site

 Site creation is handled via the Ecstatic web interface located at `app.ecstaticsites.org`.

-If you've already created a site, see [Publishing to a Site](./publishing.md) instead!
+> If you've already created a site, see [the docs for publishing to it](./basic.md) instead!

 ### Prerequisites